jtoy/sketchnet/README.md

 * setup research log
 * be able to regenerate test with code revision/data revision/hyper parameters
 * each training requires a unique path/model to store to, dont allow a default, we want to put the name of the revision in general

-# Genetic Programming fitness function
-* is the canvas not pure white
-* memorability score

 # command to run